7-4-7/HelloWorld/README.md

 # HelloWorld
-This is a demo repo created to understand github repository
+> **This is a demo repo created to understand github repository.
+Repository is labeled as public.**
+---